French Reflexive Pronouns: 5 Tips and Defenses Against Confusion

 Vous ne vous lavez pas les mains. — You (all) didn’t wash your hands.

-3. Be Savvy About the Imperative Switch
+3. Pay Attention to the Imperative Switch

 There are some exceptions to the aforementioned rule about word order.
 Indeed, what would a French grammar lesson be without exceptions?